45North75/whistle/README.md

 ## Wsil
 #### Version: Adva
-Wsil (*Web Scraping in Lisp*) is a MAL implementation designed around web scraping.
-Curently A Development Version in Alpha (Adva).
-This language is derrived from [this](https://github.com/kanaka/mal/blob/master/impls/ts/step4_if_fn_do.ts), and some code has been retained.
+Wsil (*Web Scraping in Lisp*) is a MAL implementation designed around web scraping.This language is derrived from [this](https://github.com/kanaka/mal/blob/master/impls/ts/step4_if_fn_do.ts), and some code has been retained.